 KSPE 3200.
 Nutrition for Health and Human Performance.
 3 Hours.

-Prerequisite: Health and Physical Eduation majors must have been admitted into the program and passed KSPE 2999.
-An introdution to the characteristics of the essential dietary nutrients and their respective roles in the body.
+Also offered as CHPE 3200.
+Prerequisite: KSPE 2999.
+An introduction to the characteristics of the essential dietary nutrients and their respective roles in the body.
 Emphasis is placed on the effects of nutritional practices on health and human performance.

-Prerequisite: KSPE 2999; for non-teacher certification students, minimum GPA 2.5 and permission of department head.
-Designed to provide pertinent information relative to selected health content areas often viewed as controversial, including death and dying, human sexuality, character education, violence, and mental and emotional health.
-Stess related content will be infused into the mental and emotional health areas as well as many of the other content offerings in the course.
-Emphasis placed primarily on content across each health category across elementary, middle, and secondary school levels.
+Pertinent information relative to selective health content areas, including death and dying, human sexuality, character education, violence, and mental and emotional health.
+Stress-related content will be infused into the mental and emotional health areas as well as many of the other content offerings in the course.

 KSPE 3401.
 Instructional Planning and Evaluation.
 3 Hours.